Developers-Institute/Student-Refunds-Withdrawals-Fee-Protection-Policy/README.md

 ## Appendix 3: FAQs for Students considering Cancellation or Withdrawal

-<p><strong>Disclaimer:<strong> This information is correct at the time this policy was approved.
+<p><strong>Disclaimer:</strong> This information is correct at the time this policy was approved.
 StudyLink policy may change from time to time.
 For accurate and up-to-date advice regarding your Study Contract and access to Loans and Allowances, contact StudyLink.<p>

   <table style="width: 100%;">
   <tbody>